 Neilson Hubbard – No One Is To Blame (Howard Jones cover)

 Neilson Hubbard’s cover of “No One Is To Blame” is a hard song to find.
-It was only released on a label sampler for Parasol Records, and this YouTube video is unlisted.
+It was only released on a label sampler for Parasol Records, and Hubbard’s low profile means people don’t seek it out.
 We’re very glad to give it a wider audience here, as he makes an already contemplative song quieter and more beautiful for it.